Nate Boulton '02

 I actively practice law as a workers’ rights attorney in Des Moines, where I represent clients in labor law, workers’ compensation, and personal injury cases.
 I feel my experience as an attorney not only helps me stay current on the real-life application of law, but also allows me to use real and meaningful examples in the classroom.
 My law practice also enables me to bring guest speakers to class so students can discuss class concepts with some of the active players in our legal system.

 I also am passionate about being an active member of your community.
 As a proud Simpson alumnus, that has led me to serve on the Alumni Board and Board of Directors of the John C. Culver Public Policy Center at Simpson College.
-In my profession as an attorney, that has lead me to be a member of the Board of Governors of the Iowa Association for Justice (formerly the Iowa Trial Lawyers Association) and a variety of other legal organization as well as my service as a grader for the Iowa Bar Examination.
+In my profession as an attorney, that has lead me to be vice president of the Iowa Association for Justice (formerly the Iowa Trial Lawyers Association) as well as involved with a variety of other legal organization.
+I also serve as a grader for the Iowa Bar Examination.

 At Simpson, we have a very strong teaching community that truly cares about ensuring that each of our students receives the best educational experience possible.
 For me personally, it is an absolute privilege to be part of that aspect of the Simpson Experience.